×

 We asked foreigners in Bulgaria what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Bulgaria by looking online for real estate websites that specialize in Bulgarian properties.
 They can also search for local real estate agents who can help them find the perfect home.
 Additionally, expats can look for online forums and blogs that provide information about the Bulgarian housing market.
-Finally, expats can also ask friends and family who have already moved to Bulgaria for advice and recommendations," explained one person living in Bulgaria.
+Finally, expats can also ask friends and family who have already moved to Bulgaria for advice and recommendations," explained one foreigner living in Bulgaria.

 About the Author